 Our tax administration and planning as it relates to the UK is aligned with the risk and control structures for our UK companies and is incorporated with our overall corporate governance framework to assure consistency and accountability of our UK companies’ tax strategies.
 Masco’s tax strategy is periodically discussed with our Board of Directors.

-Our organization has employees in over 30 countries, and we are exposed to a variety of tax risks as follows:
+Our organisation has employees in over 30 countries, and we are exposed to a variety of tax risks as follows:

 We regularly review the activities and responsibilities of the tax function related to our UK companies to help ensure that an appropriate level of resources is available.